barryclark/jekyll-now/_posts/2017-10-22-Hacking-Dundees-Buses.md

 title: Hacking Dundee's Buses
 ---

 I have been looking for an excuse to learn and use Python, and I always find the best way for me to learn is to tackle something in a small project.
 I have also recently become very interested in real-time travel information for public transport.
-Most cities and countries offer real-time arrival and departure information for busses, trains and mass transit (trams, underground, light rail) and where I lvie and study in [Dundee](https://www.google.co.uk/maps/search/Dundee,Scotland?hl=en&source=opensearch) is no different.
+Most cities and countries offer real-time arrival and departure information for busses, trains and mass transit (trams, underground, light rail) and where I live and study in [Dundee](https://www.google.co.uk/maps/search/Dundee,Scotland?hl=en&source=opensearch) is no different.

 [London offers a unified API from Transport for London](https://api.tfl.gov.uk/) which lets developers access information from across its vast network, as does [Manchester](http://www.tfgm.com/Corporate/Informationwehold/Pages/Transparency-and-Open-Data.aspx), [Edinburgh](https://tfe-opendata.readme.io/) and presumably more.
 [Network Rail](https://datafeeds.networkrail.co.uk/) and [National Rail](https://datafeeds.nationalrail.co.uk/) offer data for the UK Rail Network.